 f.
 Temporary leadmen shall be entitled to leadmen stipends once they have performed the responsibilities of a leadman, as approved by the Board or its designee, following the fifteenth (15th) day in that temporary position.
 This would generally apply to custodians working in place of a leadman due to a leave of absence approved by the Board for an extended period of time.

 g.
 A maintenance stipend shall be paid annually to those qualified employees.
 Payment of the stipend shall be contingent upon the employee providing either an appropriate license, the passing a test of the employer’s choosing, or five (5) years or more experience as a maintenance worker in the district.
-The maintenance stipend shall be $4,000 each year of the contract.
+The maintenance stipend shall be:

 DURATION OF AGREEMENT